 standards can be accessed on the website at www.eponaquest.com)

-For leadership training, I offer an additional caution: People with psychological or psychiatric degrees and experience do not necessarily make good leadership and team building facilitators.
-Some techniques used in therapeutic contexts, including group therapy, bring up personal issues that are not appropriate for the workplace.
-Any facilitator who has a dual counseling and leadership training orientation should be able to clearly state the difference between her therapeutic practice and her team building programs.
+For leadership training, I offer an additional caution: Some techniques used in contexts, including groups, bring up personal issues that are not appropriate for the workplace.

 The results of blurring these two indiscriminately can be destructive.
 Over the years, I've talked with a number of people who felt their reputations and already-tenuous work relationships were damaged by attending company-sponsored events designed to boost emotional intelligence, led by counselors trying to break into the lucrative corporate training market.
 These activities sometimes got too personal too quickly.
 Other times people felt deeply humiliated by activities that were promoting confrontation or confession in the name of authenticity.
 Some people felt publically shamed---and lost the respect of their team members as a result.
 This is not only an occasional problem in the equine-facilitated learning field.
 Bob Wall's Coaching for Emotional Intelligence offers a number of examples of the detrimental effects he's witnessed in other leadership and team building contexts.